 The correction is calculated using the data sample collected with the PHOS L0 trigger since it has better statistics at high $p{\rm T}$ , where the signal-to-background ratio is larger.
-The evolution of the correction is illustrated using 400 subsequent runs of pp collisions at $\sqrt{s}=13$ TeV recorded during 3 months of data taking from June to September 2017 with stable running conditions.
-The trend plots of the reconstructed $\pi^0$ mass peak position versus consecutive run index is illustrated in Fig. 16 for two middle PHOS modules with the largest acceptance and the best energy resolution.
-On average the peak position is stable within $\sim 2$ MeV/ $c^2$ in both modules, but reveals several correlated and uncorrelated trends in these two modules.
+Figure 16 shows the reconstructed $\pi^0$ mass peak versus run number, for 400 sequential runs, from pp collisions at $\sqrt{s} = 13$ TeV, recorded during 3 months of data taking from June to September 2017, with stable running conditions.
+The data are for the two middle PHOS modules.
+These have the largest acceptance and the best energy resolution.

+On average the peak position is stable to within $\sim 2\,\text{MeV/}c^2$ in both modules, but reveals several correlated and uncorrelated trends in these two modules.
 Correlated trends are related to the powering of the PHOS front-end electronics in both modules, and therefore to the variation of the heat deposition and temperature of the crystal matrix.
 Uncorrelated trends may have different reasons: switching on or off isolated front-end cards, formation of ice jams in the cooling pipes of the cooling system, etc. There is no visible global correlated trend of a decrease of the peak position in all modules, which would indicate a radiation damage in the crystals and a decrease of their transparency with time.
+The total integrated dose in the PHOS crystals accumulated during 3 years of running with pp, p-Pb and Pb-Pb beams during Run 2, is estimated to be less than 0.1 Gy.
+The total hadron fluence was about $2 \cdot 10^9\,\text{cm}^{-2}$ .

 In the calibration procedure the mean value of the peak position over the whole period is calculated and deviations with respect to this value are estimated.
 If the peak position in a module is known with uncertainty better than 1 MeV, all calibration coefficients in a module are corrected by the ratio $m{\rm mean}/m{\rm run}$ .
-If a run is too short and fitting is not possible, the mean value is used.
+If a run is too short and fitting is not possible, the mean value over the whole period is used.